What's New :

 • Members of the sea anemone genus are often thought of as plants due to their flower-like appearance, but this underwater invertebrate is, in fact, an animal.

-• As such, they need a hearty diet to survive.
+• As a result, they require a nutritious diet to thrive.

 Verifying, please be patient.